sergstetsuk/CosyDVR/README.md

 - Free and open source project forever
 - Works in background as a service
 - Works even when the keyboard is locked
+- Autostart recording after program launch
 - Autoremove old files
 - Simple placing files to favorite folder (one file or all files after current)
 - FLASH button for night recordings.
 - Supports Android 4.1.2 (Fly IQ451 primarily tested)
+- GPS data is recorded into subtitle files *.srt
+- Separate *.gpx file for upload to the OpenStreetMap.org
+- GPS data is shown on the sceen
+- Night mode for better videon under low light condition
+- Different focus modes (infinity, auto, continuous video, macro)
+- Zoooming in/out  with gestures
+- Exit function is protected with long click to avoid accedental click

 Features todo:
-Autostart recording after program launch

 Configurable options
-GPS data record into *.srt
-GPS data on the screen
 Add to favorites previous file if it is finished less than minute ago.
 Add Ukrainian interface
 Add Russian interface
-Add auto call answer ability
+Add auto call answer ability (maybe not needed any more)
-Add auto focus ability or change focus mode during recording Add ability to change ISO during recording (for better night performance)